 The article points out that since many of these domain owners’ details are anonymous, it’s unclear whether actual politicians are buying them.
 Or, if squatters buy them in presidential campaign years with hopes of selling them for big bucks.

-The self-professed owner of BlacksforTrump2020.com is not seeking anonymity at all.
+The self-professed owner of BlacksforTrump2020.com is not seeking anonymity at all, he told Black Enterprise.

-Florida-based Maurice Symonette says he is the owner of BlacksforTrump2020.com as well as other political sites.
+Florida-based Maurice Symonette says he is the owner of BlacksforTrump2020.com.
 In a phone interview with Black Enterprise, Symonette dismisses the notion that he is paid by the Trump camp.

 He says he gets right behind Trump on camera with the signs so people can see the website, go to it, and understand why he is an ardent Trump supporter.